gloveboxes/Create-RaspberryPi-dotNET-Core-C-Sharp-IoT-Applications/TIPS_AND_TRICKS.md

     tmpfs             388436       0    388436   0% /run/user/1000
     ```

-## How to over clock your Raspberry Pi 4 from Ubuntu 20.04
+## How to overclock your Raspberry Pi 4 from Ubuntu 20.04

 A great reference for this process is [How to overclock Raspberry Pi 4](https://magpi.raspberrypi.org/articles/how-to-overclock-raspberry-pi-4) MagPi article.